Tax Credits: Notional income

 - the claimant is a volunteer, or is engaged to provide the service by a charitable or voluntary organisation, and HMRC are satisfied that it is reasonable for the claimant to provide the service free of charge; or

-the claimant provides the service while taking part in an employment or training programme, except in the Intensive Activity period.
+- the claimant provides the service while taking part in a Government approved employment or training programme.